How to Perform Competitive Analysis for your Mobile App Idea

 Look for complaints made by the users, especially the ones that are repetitive.
 Don’t forget to look out for recurring praises as well.
 If a competitive app has negative reviews saying that it is quite difficult to navigate, you should remember to keep your interface smooth and easy flowing.

 Combing through the reviews will tell you exactly what your potential customers’ pain points are and what is keeping them happy.
-With that information in hand, you can add more features or even plan an update plan at the back off.
+With that information in hand, you can add more features into your mobile app development process or even plan an update plan at the back off.

 Remember the much learned and talked about SWOT Analysis concept?
 While generally used for internal business analysis, you can use the concept for making a tab on your competitors’ as well.
 Use the Strength and Weakness part of the SWOT analysis for understanding what they have to offer on both these fronts.
 And, keep the Opportunity and Threat part on hold for now and come back to them at a later stage (when you are analyzing your brand).